sheepzh/timer/README.md

 \[ English | [简体中文](./README-zh.md) \]

-Timer is a browser extension to track the time you spent on all websites.
+Time Tracker is a browser extension to track the time you spent on all websites.
 It's built by webpack, TypeScript and Element-plus.
 And you can install it for Firefox, Chrome and Edge.

-Timer can
+Time Tracker can

 - help you count the time you browsing and the visit count on each website.
 - help you count the time you read local files with browsers.